The BF+DA is ceasing knitwear production services and will no longer be taking on clients.

 Sharing knowledge and providing education for the fashion industry is very important to us.
 Learning about how garments are made in the US provides consumer awareness that can lead to technical education and job training.
-To learn more, join us for classes
+To learn more, join us for classes, events and tours.

 Computerized Flat Knitting is an industrial knitting machine run by a computer program.
 In the knitting industry, a “Flat” or V-Bed knitting machine consists of 2 flat needle beds arranged in an upside-down “V” formation.
 A programmed carriage, moves backwards and forwards across these needle beds, working the needles to selectively knit, tuck or transfer stitches.

 Shima Seiki’s SDS-ONE APEX3 is a design software that can be used to design flat knitting pattern structures, intarsia and jacquard.
 The software can perform realistic simulation of yarn such as mohair yarn, slub yarn and shiny yarn, taking into account plating, number of thread take-ups and counts.
 It also improves production efficiency with a database of 1,000+ structure patterns.

 Shima Seiki’s SSR112 (Fully Fashioned/Shaped Knitwear) and Mach2x (Wholegarment).